Skip to content

 9. “Is there any part of the benefits package that is still unclear?”

-10. “Do you have any comments, questions, or concerns about the program?”
+10. “Do you have any comments, questions, or concerns?”

 Strategies For Communicating Employee Benefits